Hygrophorus caeruleus

 Unknown; an unpleasant odor at maturity is a deterrent.

 Hygrophorus caeruleus is a rare montane species recognized by a bluish-green to bluish-grey color, unpleasant odor, and spring fruiting habit.
 Its stature is suggestive of Tricholoma or Russula, but the gills are not notched, as is often the case in Tricholoma, nor is the stipe brittle or breaks cleanly as in Russula.
-Unrelated, similar colored taxa include Clitocybe odora, Stropharia aeruginosa, Stropharia cyanea, and Entoloma bloxami.
+Unrelated, similar colored taxa include Clitocybe odora, Stropharia aeruginosa, Stropharia cyanea, and Entoloma medianox.
 Clitocybe odora differs in its less robust stature, whitish stipe, and pleasant anise odor, while Stropharia aeruginosa and Stropharia cyanea have viscid caps, brownish gills in age, and lack a strong odor.
-Entoloma bloxami has a dark-blue cap and sometimes a bluish-tinged stipe.
+Entoloma medianox has a dark-blue cap and sometimes a bluish-tinged stipe.
 It occurs primarily in coastal forests in the fall and winter and can be distinguished by a pinkish spore print.

 Castellano, M.A., Smith, J.E., O'Dell, T., Cázares, E. & Nugent, S. (1999).
 Handbook to Strategy 1 Fungal Species in the Northwest Forest Plan.
 U. S. Department of Agriculture, Forest Service, Pacific Northwest Research Station: Portland, OR.
 195 p.
+(PDF)

+Miller Jr., O.K.
 (1984).
 A New Species of Hygrophorus from North America.
 Mycologia 76(5): 816-819.